-Farmer Mac offers two credit enhancement alternatives to direct loan purchases that allow approved lenders the ability to retain the cash flow benefits of their loans and increase their liquidity and lending capacity: (1) Farmer Mac Guaranteed Securities and (2) LTSPCs, both of which are available through each of the Agricultural Finance and Rural Infrastructure Finance lines of business.
+Farmer Mac offers two credit enhancement alternatives to direct loan purchases that allow approved lenders the ability to retain the cash flow benefits of their loans and increase their liquidity and lending capacity: (1) Farmer Mac Guaranteed Securities and (2) LTSPCs, both of which are available through each of the Agricultural Finance and Infrastructure Finance lines of business.

 The contractual terms of Farmer Mac's off-balance sheet guarantees and LTSPCs range from less than 1 year to 30 years.
 However, the actual term of each guarantee or LTSPC may be significantly less than the contractual term based on the prepayment characteristics of the related loans.
 Farmer Mac's maximum potential exposure under these off-balance sheet guarantees and LTSPCs is the unpaid principal balance of the underlying loans.
-Farmer Mac's maximum potential exposure was \$4.1 billion and \$3.9 billion as of December 31, 2023 and 2022, respectively.
+Farmer Mac's maximum potential exposure was \$4.5 billion and \$4.1 billion as of December 31, 2024 and 2023, respectively.
 The maximum exposure from these guarantees and LTSPCs is not representative of the actual loss Farmer Mac is likely to incur, based on historical loss experience.
 In the event Farmer Mac was required to make payments under its guarantees or LTSPCs, Farmer Mac would have the right to enforce the terms of the loans, and in the event of default, would have access to the underlying collateral.
 For information on Farmer Mac's methodology for determining the reserve for losses for its financial guarantees, see Note 2(h).
-The following table presents changes in Farmer Mac's guarantee and commitment obligations in the consolidated balance sheets for the years ended December 31, 2023, 2022, and 2021:
+The following table presents changes in Farmer Mac's guarantee and commitment obligations in the consolidated balance sheets for the years ended December 31, 2024, 2023, and 2022:

-For the Years Ended December 31, 2023 2022 2021 (ir n thousands) Beginning balance, January 1 \$ 46,582 \$ 43,926 \$ 35,535 Additions to the guarantee and commitment obligation (1) 5,312 8,569 15,648 Amortization of the guarantee and commitment obligation (4,331) (5,913) (7,257) Ending balance, December 31 \$ 47,563 \$ 46,582 \$ 43,926
+For the Years Ended December 31, 2024 2023 2023 2022 (i n thousands) Beginning balance, January 1 \$ 47,563 \$ 46,582 \$ 43,926 Additions to the guarantee and commitment obligation (1) 6,036 5,312 8,569 Amortization of the guarantee and commitment obligation (5,273) (4,331) (5,913) Ending balance, December 31 \$ 48,326 \$ 47,563 \$ 46,582